johannpereze/countriesApp/README.md

-# CountrysApp
+# CountriesApp

 Live Version: [Click Here](https://countrys-by-johannpereze.netlify.app/)

-Web App to get information of all countrys in the world
+Web App to get information of all countries in the world

 ## Angular Info